harshaaditya348-hash/Jwt-project/README.md

 # Jwt-project
 Developed a full-stack authentication and user management system using Spring Boot and Spring Security with JWT-based stateless authentication.
 Implemented user registration with email verification, secure login, token generation, and protected REST APIs.
+Integrated Supabase as the backend database and designed robust error handling and validation.
+The system demonstrates enterprise-grade security practices including role-based access control, encrypted passwords, and token validation.